-Rioters demolishing buildings, etc. 75.
-Any persons, who, being riotously assembled together, unlawfully pull down or destroy or begin to pull down or destroy any building or structure are guilty of an offence and each of them liable to imprisonment for life.
+75. Any persons, who, being riotously assembled together, unlawfully pull down or destroy or begin to pull down or destroy any building or structure commits an offence and each of them is liable to imprisonment for life.

-76. All persons are guilty of an offence who, being riotously assembled, unlawfully and with force prevent, hinder or obstruct the loading or unloading or the sailing or navigating of any ship, hovercraft or aircraft or, unlawfully or with force board any ship, hovercraft or aircraft with intention so to do.
+Riotously preventing the sailing of a ship or take off of an aircraft 76.
+All persons commit an offence who, being riotously assembled, unlawfully and with force prevent, hinder or obstruct the loading or unloading or the sailing or navigating of any ship, hovercraft or aircraft or, unlawfully or with force board any ship, hovercraft or aircraft with intention so to do.